lbrn/lbrn-jekyll/summer-research/faq.markdown

 * Applications are available online.

-* The application deadline is Friday, February 12, 2014.
+* The application deadline is Wednesday, February 12, 2014.